open-forest-observatory/ofo-argo/docs/usage/photogrammetry-workflow.md

 - `01_benchmarking-greasewood.yml`
 - `02_benchmarking-greasewood.yml`

-**Setting the photo_path:** Within each metashape config.yml file, you must specify `photo_path` which is the location of the drone imagery dataset to be processed.
-This path refers to the location of the images **inside a docker container**.
+**Setting the `photo_path`:** Within each metashape config.yml file, you must specify `photo_path` which is the location of the drone imagery dataset to be processed.
+When running via Argo workflows, this path refers to the location of the images **inside the docker container**.

 For example, if your drone images were uploaded to `/ofo-share-2/argo-data/argo-input/datasets/dataset_1`, then the `photo_path` should be written as: